Skip to main content

 Event planning

-No matter what your role at the University, you may be responsible for planning an event.
-An event can be any experience: a class activity, team builder, student program, staff training, or field-trip, for any University audience large or small, campus-wide or a targeted group.
+No matter what your role at the university, you may be responsible for planning an event.
+An event can be any experience: a class activity, team builder, student program, staff training, or field-trip, for any university audience large or small, campus-wide or a targeted group.

-Given the diverse nature of the Metropolitan State University community, you should strive to design an experience that is welcoming, inclusive and accessible to all.
+Given the diverse nature of the Metro State University community, you should strive to design an experience that is welcoming, inclusive and accessible to all.
 CAR has resources to support you in your event planning to maximize access.

-View our services in Co-Sponsored Event Space, external event space, internal and meeting space reservations.
+View our services in Co-Sponsored Event Space, external event space, internal, and meeting space reservations.

 Things to consider: